stephenhu/written/raspberrypi.md

-there are many other singleboard devices like raspberry pi, like the asus tinker board, orange pi, beagleboard, etc, and i think i heard or read from some review that the raspberry pi is the lower end of the bunch in terms of performance (and price), especially i heard the storage controller is a shared bus or some such which limits the throughput, you'll have to look this up on your own, but thus far, for my needs, things seem to work well.
+there are many other singleboard devices like raspberry pi, like the asus tinker board, orange pi, beagleboard, etc, and i think i heard or read from some review that the raspberry pi is the lower end of the bunch in terms of performance (and price), especially i heard the storage controller is a shared bus or some such which limits the throughput, you'll have to look this up on your own, but thus far, for my needs, things seem to work well, note that i have not done extensive performance testing or the like yet.

 ## software stack